RAHA Board Members, Terms & Bios:

-Hilary is the Board reptresentative for the PW AA team.
+Hilary is the Board reptresentative for the PW A team.

-Patrick Walsh (2020) - Vice President, Acting Treasurer
+Patrick Walsh (2020) - Vice President, Treasurer & Winter Garden Relations

 Patrick is a lifelong Ridgefield resident.
 His son, Clayton, is a second-year Squirt player.
 Patrick has been actively involved in Connecticut youth hockey for more than 20 years as a hockey referee and is currently the SafeSport Director for RAHA.

 Patrick loves the game of hockey and understands the importance youth sports provide our children.
 Hockey commands sacrifice and instills dedication, camaraderie, and pride.
 RAHA serves a community of individuals with common goals – fun, competitive hockey, and a program that will foster our children’s success, not only on the ice but wherever their aspirations lead them in the future.

 He has volunteered his time and served the town of Ridgefield for fifteen years, three on the Zoning Board of Appeals and twelve years as a Planning and Zoning Commissioner.
 Patrick is a partner with the Ridgefield law firm Hastings, Cohan & Walsh, LLP.